jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 # Summary

 What you learned:
 1. Extensions functions in Kotlin can make your code more readable.
-You also do not have to constantly repeat writing the same code again.
+You also do not have to write the same code constantly.
 2. Writing business logic in DAO's (Data Access Objects) makes your code easier to understand.
 Logic is separated from views.
 3. Either's are better than throwable's for handling errors.
-4. Good code model allows of agile modification of code without touching views.
+4. Good code model allows agile modification of it without touching views.

 # What's more